CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/mock-sensors/README.md

 # Mock Sensors for Rover Deepstream Server

-This serves as a testing platform for mocking sensors and emitting fake data to the deepstream server on the rover.
-You can easily have data pumped into the deepstream server for the homebase as well just by changing the port numbers.
+This serves as a testing platform for mocking sensors and emitting fake data to both deepstream servers: homebase and rover.

 ## Getting Started